Vacancies

 How to apply

-APPLICATIONS CLOSE ON 20 MARCH 2025
+APPLICATIONS CLOSE ON 24 APRIL 2025

-Team Leader – Environmental Health, Bundaberg Regional Council (QLD)
+Environmental Health Officer, Bundaberg Regional Council (QLD)

 At Bundaberg Regional Council, we are dedicated to building a vibrant and sustainable future for our community.
 We pride ourselves on fostering a supportive and inclusive workplace where individuals from diverse backgrounds and skill sets can thrive.
 Whether delivering essential services or driving innovative projects, our team is united by a shared commitment to making a meaningful impact.
 By joining us, you’ll become part of an organisation that values your contributions, supports your growth, and empowers you to help shape a better future for everyone.